MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 | RPM folder | Contains Machine Learning packages for deployment on CentOS/RHEL and SUSE |
 | Parcel folder | Contains files used to generate a parcel for installation on CDH. |

-## Test with a dry run
+### Test with a dry run

-The script includes a **-n** flag that steps through actions without actually deploying anything.
+The script includes a **-n** flag that simulates parcel generation.
 Start with a dry run to review the prompts.

 The script downloads Microsoft R Open and builds a parcel by extracting information from RPM packages.
-You can append flags to run unattended setup or customize feature selections.
+You can [append flags](#flags) to run unattended setup or customize feature selections.

 1. Switch to the Hadoop directory: `cd /Hadoop`

-2. Run the script with `-n` to simulate parcel generation:
+2. Run the script with **-n** to simulate parcel generation: `bash generate_mlserver_parcel.sh -n`

-    `[root@cdh4-mn0 Hadoop] $ bash generate_mlserver_parcel.sh -n`

 You are prompted to read and accept license agreements.

 You are also asked to specify the underlying operating system.
 If the platform supports it, the parcel generator adds installation instructions for features having a dependency on .NET Core, such as Microsoft machine learning and [operationalization features](../operationalize/concept-operationalize-deploy-consume.md).
-RHEL 7.x has .NET Core support.

 When the script is finished, the location of the parcel, checksum, and CSD is printed to the console.
 Remember the files do not yet exist.
 This is just a dry run.
-Running the script without `-n` generates the files.
+Running the script without **-n** generates the files.

-## Flag reference
+<a name="flags"></a>

+## Flags used for parcel generation

 You can run parcel generator with the following flags.